 - 1. Open the Windows menu. - 2.
-Select the view you wish to add.
+In the Windows menu, select the view you wish to add.

 The view will appear as a new window over Harmony's main application window.

 How to dock a view window to your workspace